stronk-dev/Tokyo-Night-Linux/README.md

 - GTK theme: If certain colours aren't to your liking, you can `` grep -rl "old_string" . | xargs sed -i 's/old_string/new_string/g' `` to replace specific colour codes quickly.
 If you go this route you might want to do this to the <a href="https://www.gnome-look.org/p/1316887">source</a>, since the original theme has more different colours.
 - Spotify: Manually edit ./config/spicetify/Themes/Base/color.ini
 - Discord: There is an <a href="https://limeshark.dev/editor/Nocturnal">online editor</a> to edit all the themes
 - Polybar comes bundled with various modules.
-Check out their  for more info.
+Check out their <a href="https://github.com/polybar/polybar/wiki">wiki</a>  for more info.
 Also check out the <a href="https://github.com/adi1090x/polybar-themes#readme">readme</a> of polybar-themes if you are using I3.
 - Picom can be turned on to enable transparency for I3

 ## Installation